athensresearch/athens/doc/adr/0020-rollback-optimizations.md

 ## Insights from MVP

-We started getting frequent freezes for seconds or even minuteso# Profiling shows `posh` seemed to be causing some of the freezes.
+We started getting frequent freezes for seconds or even minutes.
+Profiling shows `posh` seemed to be causing some of the freezes.
 We settled on following the second approach for the MVP and are observing the results.
 If indeed the cause of freezing is due to resetting the database, this approach should completely eliminate it.